JerryShea/jerryshea.github.io/_posts/2015-6-8-XmlPipeline.md

 This job of this component is to "land" incoming XML to disk and make it available for downstream processing pipelines.
 #### Normaliser
-"Tails" persisted XML file, loads XML, extracts configured subset of individual tag values from the XML, and persists to disk in normalised file.
+"Tails" persisted XML queue, loads XML, extracts configured subset of individual tag values from the XML, and persists to disk in normalised queue.
 Three versions have been implemented:

 * JAXB implementation converts the XML to a Java object in memory - this takes the most up-front time but is suitable for very complex and very numerous extractions of tags from XML
 * XOM implementation uses [XOM](www.xom.nu) to execute configured xpaths against XML
-* Custom implementation that makes use of a low latency ahnd-written XML parser and cut-down support for an xpath subset.
+* Custom implementation that makes use of a low latency hand-written XML parser and cut-down support for an xpath subset.
 Low garbage and considerably lower latency and higher throughout than JAXB and XOM impls.
 This is used for benchmark figures quoted on this page.
 Further performance optimisation on this component still possible.

 #### Indexer
-Tails normalised file and builds an in-memory index of every normalised value.
+Tails normalised queue and builds an in-memory index of every normalised value.
 #### Queryer
 Allows basic queries to be executed suchs as: